nghin/vacsf.org.test/pages/bible-study/Meditations/Ambassador.md

 To His great dismay … He found out the ambassador had altered his treaty …

 The ambassador attempted to achieve a transformation of these wretched sinners by himself … and at the wrong time.
-He should have let the Special Counselor, the Third Person in the Trinity –The Super Shrink– who alone can transform them; because flesh will give birth to flesh, only the Spirit will give life.
+He should have let the Special Counselor, the Third Person in the Trinity who alone can transform them; because flesh will give birth to flesh, only the Spirit will give life.
 The people of the condemned kingdom seemed to understand their wretched condition better than even the ambassador; thinking that the added clauses came from the King, they were honest enough to reject the treaty citing their inability to comply.
 The ambassador should have known this already, that asking them to do the things set forth in the added clauses is the same thing as asking them to be born again by going back into their mothers’ wombs (John 3:4).

 God had announced a wonderful treaty to Man; and in overwhelming amount of communication in Scriptures, He showed them the height, depth, and breadth of His love, which will make fertile the ground of the hearts of believers so the Counselor can do His mighty work.